 Effective July 1, 2008, the Oregon State Treasurer became responsible for monitoring public funds held by bank depositories in excess of FDIC insured amounts, and for assuring that public funds on deposit are collateralized to the extend required by Oregon Revised Statutes (ORS) 295.
 ORS Chapter 295 requires depository banks to place and maintain on deposit with a third party custodian bank securities having a value of 10 percent, 25 percent or 110 percent of public funds on deposit depending primarily on the capitalization level of the depository bank.
-Any amount in District deposits covered by the state collateral pool is not exposed to custodial credit risk because the collateral is held by a third party custodian bank in the District's name.
+Any amount in School deposits covered by the state collateral pool is exposed to custodial credit risk because although the collateral is held by a third party custodian bank, it is not held in the School's name.